tacatac/archnosh/README.md

 See [https://wiki.gentoo.org/wiki/Non_root_Xorg](https://wiki.gentoo.org/wiki/Non_root_Xorg) for further details.

+[elogind](https://github.com/elogind/elogind) might conceivably be used to achieve systemd behaviour here.

 ##### shims

-Various shim packages exist to provide the following:
+Various "shim" packages exist to provide the following:

 1. Commands from other service or system managers that will invoke the corresponding nosh management actions, e.g. nosh-debian-shims, nosh-systemd-shims, nosh-upstart-shims, etc.

 2. Utilities which may be provided by other packages, e.g. nosh-execline-shims, nosh-ucspi-tcp-shims, nosh-kbd-shims, etc.

+##### virtual terminals

+Rather than kernel virtual terminals, [user-space virtual terminals](https://jdebp.eu/Softwares/nosh/user-vt-screenshots.html) may be used by installing `nosh-run-user-vt`.

+The `nosh-execline-shims` package is necessary if you do not have [execline](https://skarnet.org/software/execline/) available.

 ##### troubleshooting

 [https://jdebp.eu/Softwares/nosh/guide/troubleshooting.html](https://jdebp.eu/Softwares/nosh/guide/troubleshooting.html)

 The link above may come in useful.

+A rescue mode is available for nosh by appending "s" to the kernel boot parameters.

 ## Some nosh guidelines